AIJP - Academic Intensive Japanese Program

 - Tests are supplied, both written and multiple choice, to insure that you know where you are at in terms of your learning.

-Take advantage of the following discounts that are available to all students enrolling or re-enrolling in YAMASA!
+Pay by January 31, 2024 to take advantage of the current fees and the following discounts that are available to all students enrolling or re-enrolling in YAMASA!

 - Returning students enrolling in this course are eligible for a 20% discount on their initial payment of fees.